novoalab/EpiNano/README.md

 ```

+### Example

-For instance, with the example svm input files from example/svm_input folder.
+With the example svm input files from example/svm_input folder:

-	# the command below will train modles using all quality scores are all positions from sample1 and make prediction on sample2
+	# the command below will train models using all quality scores are all positions from sample1 and make prediction on sample2
 	python3 SVM.py -a -t sample1.csv -p sample2.csv -cl 1-5 -mc 11 -o test

 	# while this command will do the same thing except choosing a 'linear' kernel for SVM training